Tricuspid Valve Repair Surgery

 you may start liquids to drink.
 You can add more solid foods as you can handle them.

-When your healthcare provider determines that you are ready, you will be moved from
+When your healthcare provider determines that you're ready, you'll be moved from the

-the ICU to a post-surgical unit or acute care unit.
-Your recovery will continue to
+ICU to a post-surgical unit or acute care unit.
+Your recovery will continue to progress.

-progress.
-Your activity will be gradually increased as you get out of bed and walk
+Your activity will be slowly increased as you get out of bed and walk around for longer

-Arrangements will be made for a follow-up visit with your healthcare provider.
+Arrangements will be made for a follow-up visit with your provider.

-Once your healthcare providers feel that you have recovered, you will be discharged
+Once your healthcare providers feel that you've recovered, you'll be discharged and

 may go home.
 Follow all your instructions for medicines, pain control, diet, activity,